 Lasagna noodles are just a type of pasta use to make lasagna.
 Contrary to their name, they're not noodles!
 They're long, flat sheets that usually have slightly fluted or ribboned sides.

 Lasagna typically has at least two layers, but it's up to you.
 In this recipe I've shown you how to make two layers, but you could make less if you wish (and if you're using pasta instead of lasagna sheets - see notes).

 There are loads of brands of vegan cheese - some of my favourites include Daiya, Chao and Violife.
-Whichever you decide to use, it's best to go for a cheese that stretches and melts - both of the above brands do this.
+Or you can make your own vegan mozzarella!
+Whichever you decide to use, it's best to go for a cheese that stretches and melts.

 You absolutely don't have to.
 Personally, I find I digest lentils a lot better if I soak them for 2 hours or more prior to cooking (and it cuts down on their cooking time dramatically) so I like to, but it's definitely not essential to the recipe.